Curtain Length (also called Drop)

 We love curtains with some puddling – but what is the right length for the puddle?

 - Yes Ada & Ina loves relaxed curtains with some puddling on the floor – puddle can be only a couple of centimetres on the floor or even 20 cm.
+Quite often is added about 5 cm to the length if more relaxed looked is desired.

 - Shorter puddle is lower maintenance but does not give that big impact.
 Longer puddle is a bit higher maintenance but looks gorgeous especially with those linen fabrics we love so much.